 How to: Set Properties of Web Application Projects

-To set Web application project properties
+To set a property of a Web application project

-In Solution Explorer, right-click the Web application project that you want to modify, and then click Properties.
+In Solution Explorer, right-click the Web application project that you want to modify and then click Properties.

-Click the Web tab.
+Select the Web tab.

 On the Web properties page, select configuration options in the Start Action, Servers, and Debuggers groups to specify how the Web application project will be tested in Visual Studio.